solana-foundation/developer-content/content/cookbook/transactions/send-tokens.md

     fromWallet.publicKey,
   );

-  //get the token account of the toWallet Solana address, if it does not exist, create it const toTokenAccount = await getOrCreateAssociatedTokenAccount(
+  // Get the token account of the toWallet Solana address, if it does not exist, create it const toTokenAccount = await getOrCreateAssociatedTokenAccount(
     connection,
     fromWallet,